crosspath/eslint-config/README.md

 ## Usage

-Create file `eslint.config.js` with these lines:
+Add this repo `https://github.com/crosspath/eslint-config.git` to `package.json` and then create file `eslint.config.js` with these lines:

 ```js
 import common from "@crosspath/eslint-config"